lyons-frontend-mentor/pod-request-access-landing-page/README.md

 ### Acknowledgements

 Thanks to [@isprutfromua](https://www.frontendmentor.io/profile/isprutfromua) for commenting on one of my previous challenges to let me know about the `<picture>` element.

+Thanks to [@brasspetals](https://www.frontendmentor.io/profile/brasspetals) for pointing out that I can use the "required" attribute on my e-mail input to bypass the empty-input issue.